 The ceasefire was signed on the 30th April.

 Operation Chowhound, the US Army Air Forces aid drop, started on the 1st May and delivered a further 4,000 tons of food.
 This was followed, on the 2nd May, with a ground based relief mission, Operation Faust.
-It is estimated that these drops saved nearly a million Dutch people from individual bullet holes, assumed to have been fire from individual German soldiers.
-For more images from Operation Manna https://internationalbcc.co.uk/about-ibcc/press-and-media/press-images/historical-bomber-command-images/#Manna
+It is estimated that these drops saved nearly a million Dutch people from starvation.

+The Dutch showed their gratitude for the drops in a number of ways.
+Here marked with empty food bags individual bullet holes, assumed to have been fire from individual German soldiers.

+Three aircraft were lost during the operation, two in a collision and one suffered an engine fire.
+Despite the ceasefire, several aircraft returned with https://internationalbcc.co.uk/about-ibcc/press-and-media/press-images/historical-bomber-command-images/#Manna